annetteclopezdavila/Advanced_Machine_Learning/Projects/Project2.md

 Our MAE is extremely high for our data, as it predicted a lot of 1 values.
+Let us try to use other alpha values:

 ## Standardized MAE with the IDB dataset
 Let us see if standardizing our dataset can help lower our MAE: